UnitedCTF/UnitedCTF-2021/challenges/programming/redos/chall4.md

-# 4. The real challenge
+# 4. The Real Challenge

 You've done it!
 You may be our only chance of success. \
 Our target is a major service company, the less you know the better thrust me.
 They're doing millions of regex validations per day and all we need is a few seconds of downtime.